ssbeeler/Seating-Chart-Maker/README.md

 This is a seating chart maker that randomizes students into groups given some specifications (students to group together, students who should not be together, and students who need specific seats).

+NOTE: This is a work in progress.
+The error-checking isn't particularly robust, and I'm sure I've missed some edge cases.
+Message me if you run into errors or have any questions!

 ## Download and Usage Instructions

 **STEP 0: Download Python from https://www.python.org/downloads/**